Foreign food delivery drivers stage rare strike in Dubai | Headlines

 There had been no recent change in the pay rates and until last week 70% of drivers had been satisfied with Talabat's earnings structure, the spokesperson said.
 Talabat drivers whom Reuters spoke to, however, said that after paying for petrol they were earning 2,500 dirhams a month by working 12 to 14 hours a day seven days week.

 The drivers warned the strike could continue until the company committed to the pay increase, though some were wary of falling afoul of authorities if the action lasted too long.
-UAE authorities could not immediately be reached for comment.
+A DeliveryHero spokesperson said the company was in constant dialogue with drivers to improve conditions and benefits and that Talabat was making it a priority to find a joint solution.

+UAE authorities did not respond to a request for comment.
+Human rights groups have criticised the UAE and other Gulf states for the treatment of low-paid migrant workers, who account for much of the workforce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)